Jean Maupin started the year as teacher, and was replaced mid-year by Charles Griggs.

 One sterling memory of the Bohannon School environs was Allen Cox, and the mail delivery.
 The roads prior to the late 1950s were deplorable.
 Two-lanes paved was the scarce gold standard; a few others were graveled.
 The remainder, like the Bohannon School road, were narrow, dirt lanes, heavily rutted by the last wet-weather usage.
 They were best in the frozen winter, worst in spring.
 Tractors and horses could usually get through, but cars often couldn't.

 Allen Cox was the locally famous mail carrier for many years.
-He'd invented a homemade vehicle that could get through in almost any road condition.
+He'd invented a homemade vehicle that could navigate dirt roads in almost any condition.
 It had huge tractor tires on the rear, was mounted high to avoid scraping while mucking through deep, wet ruts, and, with chains for traction, could manuever the ice and snow.
-A local measure of a storm was whether Allen Cox could made it through with the mail.
-He usually did.
-We'd love to have a picture of his "Anabel Puddle Jumper," but for now, we have to settle for this description from Elisabeth Graves, as told by Herschel Graves, from the website "Ancestry.com."
+A local measure of a storm was whether Allen Cox could deliver the mail.
+He usually could.
+In looking for a picture of his "Anabel Puddle Jumper," we came across this description from Elisabeth Graves, as told by Herschel Graves, from the website "Ancestry.com."

 "Back before the county roads were paved (1950s), Allen Cox was the postal delivery person for the Anabel, MO area.
 He rigged up an old Model A vehicle that was called the "Anabel Puddle Jumper" -- a combination of a car and a tractor to traverse the mud & gravel roads.
 This vehicle was displayed at the Macon County Fairgrounds for the Fly Reunion in August 2011."